harmonywoods/mafiabot/README.txt

 Put your API token and mod_role_name values in config.py - for instance: token = 'token here' mod_role_name = 'mod role name here'
+Alternatively, you can set environment variables (if you're using something like Docker).
+In this case, set the environment variables TOKEN and MODROLENAME to the appropriate values
 Generate an invite link by going OAuth2 -> URL Generator, select bot and then select:
 Send messages
 Manage channels